Nikhil-Rao20/Three_of_Hearts/README.md

 **Additional Features** (Sections in sidebar):

-  1. **Cardiac Metrics** : This section introduces you to the project content and describe brielfy about the introduction terms.
+  1. **Cardiac Metrics** : This section introduces you to the project content and describes briefly about the introduction terms.
   2. **Echo Error Prevention** : This section introduces you about the current problems faced and how this project is going to solve those problems.
   3. **Meet our Team** : This section contains details about the 3 Team members and our mentor.
 We are thank ful to Mr.Siva lal Sir, ECE HoD for his guidance over our project.